thirdweb-dev/dynamic-contracts/README.md

 The Router pattern is an architectural pattern for writing dynamic smart contracts in Solidity.
 It provides guardrails for writing modular smart contracts, and eliminates the restriction of contract size limit altogether.
 It also optionally enables writing dynamic contracts that can have functionality added, updated or removed over time.

-A `Router` contract can route function calls to any number of destination contracts, we call these destination contracts `Extensions`.

 ## Installation

 Install the contents of this repo in your `forge` repository.